-  Why does the project eliminate the regulation about the number of people allowed to live in a dwelling unit?
+Why did the S2HC project eliminate the regulation about the number of people allowed to live in a dwelling unit?

-- The current definition of Household is outdated and does not reflect the range of living arrangements today.
+- The existing definition of Household was outdated and did not reflect the range of living arrangements today.

-- This definition is also unenforceable because, in some cases, it relies on proving a blood relationship between household members.
+- The definition was also unenforceable because, in some cases, it relied on proving a blood relationship between household members.

-- Other City codes already have limits on the number of people in a building, based on bedrooms and square feet.
-It is not necessary to also regulate the number of occupants in the zoning code.
+- Other City codes already have limits on the number of people in a building based on bedrooms and square feet.
+It was not necessary to also regulate the number of occupants in the zoning code.

 How does this project relate to the City’s inclusionary housing rules that require a percentage of affordable units in new apartments and condominiums?

-Will shelters be allowed in parks and open space zones?
+Are shelters allowed in parks and open space zones?
 Why or why not?

-The current proposal does not allow for shelters to be permanently located in open space zones.
-This is because:
+Neither project allows for shelters to be permanently located in open space zones because: